 - CU Favorability Rating

 Diversity, Inclusion, Equity & Access

-- Percent of student, faculty and staff from diverse backgrounds (by gender, ethnicity, veterans and disability)
+- Percent of new student, faculty and staff from diverse backgrounds (by race/ethnicity and veteran status)

 - Faculty & Staff Diversity